 - FDI Inflow:

-Burma’s economic freedom score is 39.2, making its economy the 172nd freest in the 2013 Index.
-Its score is 0.5 point better than last year due to improvements in freedom from corruption and monetary freedom.
-Burma is ranked 40th out of 41 countries in the Asia–Pacific region, and its overall score is much lower than the regional average.
+Burma’s economic freedom score is 46.9, making its economy the 161st freest in the 2015 Index.
+Its score is 0.4 point better than last year due to improvements in five of the 10 economic freedoms, including freedom from corruption, labor freedom, and monetary freedom, that outweigh a substantial decline in the control of government spending.
+Burma is ranked 38th out of 42 countries in the Asia–Pacific region, and its overall score is much lower than the regional average.